MahnazTD/mahnaztd.github.io/dictionaries.md

 Contributions are welcome.
 If you are working on a dictionary or lexical dataset, you are invited to share your work.

-Please use the comments section below to contribute.

-Your contribution will appear under your name, and you may include your email address if you wish to connect with others for collaboration or research.